The first Vermouth of Alto Piemonte!

 On the shores of Lake Orta, the jewel of Alto Piemonte, the passion for artisanal and vintage products such as Vermouth, Amari and Bitter, gave life to Glep.

 Glep is the new adventure of Ezio Primatesta, an entrepreneur in the hotel industry, Luca Garofalo, graphic designer, have their initials to combine perfectly with the logo.
-Together they contact Bordiga, a popular distillery in the Cuneo area, which still uses the wood-burning alembic today, and together they elaborate the perfect recipe for their red Vermouth.
+Together they contact Bordiga, a popular distillery in the Cuneo area, which still uses the wood-burning alembic today, and together they elaborate the perfect recipe for Vandalo, their red Vermouth.

-On the label a lacustrine panther, fluid sinuous, elegant and refined.
+On the label is a lacustrine panther, fluid sinuous, elegant and refined.
 It has grown on the street but it’s educated and can adapt to every situation.
 A panther who foretells his refined tenacity.
 Vandal is the name of this vermouth and at the first sip, like a barbarian, perpetrates profitable massacres.
-His pleasure invades the palate and opens the way for an elixir that seems to have the desire to never stop to be drunk.
-Its profile is distinctly sharp, the bitter note of artemisia is present more than ever, but it also leaves room for the most balsamic traits of medical herbs, and the sweet but never invasive notes of cinnamon, vanilla and cocoa.
+His pleasure invades the palate and opens the way for an elixir that seems to have the desire to never stop being drunk.
+Its profile is distinctly sharp, the bitter note of artemisia is present more than ever, but it also leaves room for the most balsamic traits of medical herbs, and the sweet but never invasive notes of cinnamon, vanilla, and cocoa.

 Great for a classic Negroni, based on London Dry Gin and “Spinto“ bitter, the other product together with the bitter “Grinta“ made by Glep, a sharp and herbaceous bitter enough to combine perfectly with the cheeky and resolute personality of this Vermouth.